 Still, the lower frequency allowed for a more impressive power reserve of full sixty hours, while winding efficiency is ensured not only by the bi-directional winding system but also by its -a bit unusual- oscillation weight.
 Crafted from 22-karat gold, the part is a bit smaller than most rotors we have seen in other timekeepers, but is a lot heavier and thus is capable of providing more energy to the mainspring in shorter bursts of time.

 Traditionally for the Swiss Manufacture, the movement features a high level of exterior finish with the aforementioned oscillating weight being the flashiest among them featuring the usual coats of arms, the brand logo, as well as that trademark dark glow of a thing crafted from good gold alloy.

 The mechanism is perhaps their main measure against counterfeiting.
 Too bad that in most Royal Oak Offshore models the case back cover is usually crafted from a solid chunk of metal.

 At 42 millimeters in diameter, the case is pleasantly compact (at least, for a sporty diver companion) and doesn’t take too much space on a wrist thanks to its relatively short integrated lugs.
 However, being almost 14 mm thick, the piece maybe not as comfortable if you plan to use it with formal attire.

-While you will probably never use the secondary crown at 10 o’clock after first testing the dive timer and then showing-off to friends and relatives, the primary winding/setting crown not only looks cool thanks to its hexagonal screw-nut design but also provides a good grip even for a gloved hand.
+While you will probably never use the secondary crown at 10 o’clock after first testing the dive timer and then showing it off to friends and relatives, the primary winding/setting crown not only looks cool thanks to its hexagonal screw-nut design but also provides a good grip even for a gloved hand.

 At least, the elements are contrast enough to be read at day and there is enough lume on them to be legible at night.
 A magnifying lens over the small calendar window, too, makes things a bit easier on your eyes.